Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Social Impact Limitations

 As AI models continue to become more capable in multiple modalities, and are adopted across industries at an increasing rate, it is important to have tools to measure bias and assess potential mitigation strategies.
 Our intention in this work is to provide a new dataset and a demonstration of how it may be used, to enable researchers and practitioners alike to expand the range of biases on which they evaluate their models.
 At the same time, we would like to acknowledge the limitations of the current work.

-One core assumption of our analysis is that if an image depicts an individual in a particular religious, national, or socioeconomic context, the LVLM will associate that cultural trait with the individual.
-However, that assumption may not always be valid or even desirable: a person can stand near a place of worship without belonging to that faith, or visit a country without being born there.
-Thus even in cases where the LVLM correctly classifies the cultural context, it may not transfer that culture to the person depicted.
+\paragraph{Cultural identity attribution.} The Cultural Counterfactuals dataset varies cultural context backgrounds as a means for studying cultural biases in LVLMs.
+As noted in Section~\ref{sec:intro}, we employ this approach because it is often difficult or impossible to discern culture-specific attributes from an individual's appearance alone.
+For example, in a pluralistic society, it may not be possible to discern an individual's religion solely based on their race, gender, or other physical traits.
+Their presence in a particular place of worship, however, conveys a stronger signal about their potential religious beliefs which may in turn influence the text produced by LVLMs.
+Nevertheless, the presence of a particular cultural context does not guarantee that the LVLM will associate that cultural identity with the individual: a person can stand near a place of worship without belonging to that faith, or visit a country without being born there.

-Furthermore, the demographic attributes of the depicted individual may not be fully orthogonal to the dimensions of religion, country of origin, and income level.
-These correlations, based on population demographics, may in fact be emphasized by the Flux image generation model, which we observed to have a propensity to generate images of ``Middle Eastern'' people wearing hijabs and keffiyehs, and ``South Asian'' people wearing a turban or bindi.
-Such depictions conflate notions of culture, race, nationality, and religion, making it difficult to cleanly differentiate the source of LVLM bias.
-On a related note, not all the generated images are equally congruent with the norms of the cultural contexts they were super-imposed into (e.g., women with bare heads and shoulders depicted inside a mosque) which may impact the LVLM's interpretation of the scenario.
+However, the counterfactual design of our dataset and bias evaluation framework help mitigate the potential impact of this issue.
+Specifically, we measure how LVLM outputs differ \emph{within} counterfactual sets, which is important for disentangling the influence of the person's depiction and the cultural context on generated responses.
+If the LVLM only pays attention to the person and ignores the cultural context, our evaluation metrics would trend towards zero.
+Thus, we would not observe significant differences across cultural groups in our bias evaluations if LVLMs were ignoring the context.
+This ensures that biases quantified in our study can be meaningfully attributed to cultural context differences in images, as opposed to other confounding factors such as the person's appearance.